subham73/ms_gthub_copilot_hackathon/README.md

 - [ ] Relative Temp.
 Statistics (current loc vs typed loc)
 - [ ] Funny Tip (ex:- precipitation chance high : o/p sky is about to cry :< Better grab your umbrella and some tissues )

+## Usage

+### Installation
+1. Clone the repository.
+2. Install the required dependencies using `pip install -r requirements.txt`.

+### Running the Tool
+1. Open the terminal and navigate to the project directory.
+2. Run the command: `python demo.py <city> , replacing `<city>`, `<city2>`, etc., with the names of the cities for which you want to retrieve the weather forecast.
+3. The tool will fetch the weather data for each city and display the results.

 ## Contribution :
 Attach Screenshorts of CLI focusing on each improvment made, highliting / comparing changes in each PR.